jogp10/Taacoca/README.md

 predicates will also be valued, for example, working for any size of the board, using an initial_state(+Size, -GameState) predicate that receives the size of the board as an argument and returns the initial state about the game.
+     //TODO
+     The game state view predicate, called display_game/1, is responsible for displaying the current state of the game to the user.
+It takes the current game state as an argument and displays the board and the pieces on it, as well as the current player and any captured pieces.

      - Moves Execution: Validation and execution of a move, obtaining the new state of the game.
 The predicate should be called move(+GameState, +Move, -NewGameState).

+     The move predicate, called move/3, is responsible for executing a move in the game.
+It takes the current game state, the move to be executed, and returns the new game state after the move has been made.
+     The predicate first checks that the move is valid by calling the valid_moves/3 predicate, which returns a list of all the valid moves that can be made from the current game state.
+If the move is not valid, the predicate returns an error message.
+If the move is valid, the predicate will execute the move by removing the stones from the current position and placing them in the new position.
+If the move captures any opponent's stones, the predicate will remove them from the board.

      - List of Valid Moves: Obtaining a list of possible moves.
 The predicate should be called valid_moves(+GameState, +Player, -ListOfMoves).

+     The valid_moves predicate, called valid_moves/3, is responsible for generating a list of all the valid moves that can be made from the current game state.
+It takes the current game state and the player making the move as arguments, and returns a list of all the valid moves.
+The predicate calls the combination_size3/2, which returns all the possible combinations of 3 stones from the current game state, and then calls the findall/3, which checks if the combination with a possible direction is a valid move and returns it if it is.

      - End of Game: Verification of the end of the game, with identification of the winner.
 The predicate must be called game_over(+GameState, -Winner).

+     The game_over predicate, called game_over/2, is responsible for checking if the game is over.
+It takes the current game state as an argument and returns the winner of the game, if there is one.
+If the game is not over, it returns the atom 'none'.
+     The predicate first checks if the current player has any valid moves.
+If not, it checks if the player has any stones on the Win row or the opponent has no stones left.
+If neither, it will check the same for the player number 2.
+One condition is match and the game is over, the predicate returns the winner.

      - Board Evaluation: Form(s) of evaluating the state of the game.
 The predicate must be called value(+GameState, +Player, -Value).

+     The value predicate, called value/3, is responsible for evaluating the current game state.
+It takes the current game state and the player making the move as arguments, and returns a value representing the current state of the game.
+     The value is calculated by counting the number of stones of each player, and subtracting the number of stones for the opponent from the number of stones for the player.
+This value is then multiplied by 3.
+The distance to the winning row is also taken into account, with each stone being worth 1 point for each row closer to the winning row.
+     A win is worth 100 points, and a loss is worth -100 points.

      - Computer move: Choice of the move to be performed by the computer, depending on the difficulty level.
 The predicate should be called choose_move(+GameState, +Player,